iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 server: https://192.168.64.2:16443
 ```

 Additionally you can get access to your Hornet Node REST API endpoint through the external load balancer defined by the Ingress Controller.
-In the case of a local configuration this does not make so much a difference as the machine where the Ingress Controller lives is just the same as the Service machine.
-However in the case of a real environment provided by a public cloud provider your Ingress controller will be usually mapped to a load balancer exposed through a public IP address.
+In the case of a local configuration this does not make so much a difference as the machine where the Ingress Controller lives is just the same as the Service machine (more details at [https://kubernetes.github.io/ingress-nginx](https://kubernetes.github.io/ingress-nginx)).
+However in the case of a real environment provided by a public cloud provider, your Ingress controller will usually be mapped to a load balancer exposed through a public IP address.
 You can find more information below when we talk about specifics of commercial public cloud environments.

 *Remember that it might take a while for your Hornet Pods to be running and ready*